Zingle/rest-api-documentation/contacts/README.md

-service_id | string | Unique identifier of the Contact's Service is_confirmed | boolean | Whether the conversation associated with this Contact is currently marked as 'Confirmed' is_starred | boolean | Whether the conversation associated with this Contact is currently marked as 'Starred' last_message | object | Object containing id, body, and created_at for last message sent to or received from the contact channels | array | Array of [Contact Channels] custom_field_values | array | Array of [Custom Field Values]
+service_id | string | Unique identifier of the Contact's Service is_confirmed | boolean | Whether the conversation associated with this Contact is currently marked as 'Confirmed' is_starred | boolean | Whether the conversation associated with this Contact is currently marked as 'Starred' is_closed | boolean | Whether the conversation associated with this Contact is currently closed locked_by_source | string | If the contact was created or updated by an external system, which system will be indicated in this field.
+Locked contacts can not have their first name, last name, title, phone numbers, nor email addresses edited. last_message | object | Object containing id, body, and created_at for last message sent to or received from the contact channels | array | Array of [Contact Channels] custom_field_values | array | Array of [Custom Field Values]